vert-x3/vertx-service-discovery/vertx-service-discovery-bridge-kubernetes/HAZELCAST_DISCOVERY_EXTENSION.md

 Can be configured:

-* `namespace` : the kubernetes namespace / project, by default it tries to read the `OPENSHIFT_BUILD_NAMESPACE` environment variable.
-If not defined, it uses `default`
+* `namespace` : the kubernetes namespace / project, by default it tries to read the `KUBERNETES_NAMESPACE` and `OPENSHIFT_BUILD_NAMESPACE` environment variables.
+If none are defined, it uses `default`
 * `service-label-name` : the name of the label to look for, `vertx-cluster` by default.
 * `service-label-name` : the name of the label to look for, `true` by default.
 * `kubernetes-master` : the url of the Kubernetes master, by default it builds the url from the